mattkerlogue/lapsedgeographer/content/about.md

 ---
 author: Matt
 date: "2020-04-06"
+lastmod: "2022-08-31"
-title: The Lapsed Geographer
+title: About the Lapsed Geographer
 ---

-# Welcome

 Hi, I'm Matt, and more than anything this blog is a [reference library](https://www.rostrum.blog/2020/02/27/get-blogging/) so that I remember what I've done/learnt.
 It's also an attempt to motivate me to learn more, or rather learn in a more structured manner.

 Posts will mainly be on data science tools and techniques, largely (but not solely) in [R](https://www.r-project.org).

-I work for the UK Civil Service, specifically in the [Cabinet Office](https://www.gov.uk/cabinet-office).
-This is a personal blog and anything published here is my own thoughts and views.
-Nothing contained in this blog should be considered an official view or policy of the UK Government, any suggestions I make are my own recommendations and are not official endorsement.
+Until August 2022 I worked for the UK Civil Service, specifically in the [Cabinet Office](https://www.gov.uk/cabinet-office).
+Nothing written in this blog from before August 2022 should be considered an official view or policy of the UK Government, any suggestions I make are my own recommendations and are not official endorsement.

 Why *The Lapsed Geographer*?
 My academic background is in geography, and while geography and maps still hold a special place in my heart most of my work hasn't been very geographical for quite some time.